Kyrö Distillery Company designed by Werklig6 May,2014

 “This sort of brand evolution meant that the identity needed stand the test of time and changes: it had to be clean, fresh and easy to use still after a couple of years when the first whiskys are matured.”

 “The solution was to make all visual elements simple but filled with (hidden) stories.
 Custom typeface called “Napue Sans” was designed from old Napue battle memorial monument engravings (right next to the distillery building), giving a true historical and local flair for the identity.
 Colors were kept to minimum using only black and white with silver and golden accents – silver for clear unaged spirits and gold for matured ones.”

-The mix of custom drawn type, its interesting letterforms and strong contrast of size in print—united by a consistent weight and all uppercase characters—the juxtaposition of tactile textured paper alongside the perceived quality and gloss of a silver and gold foil print finish, the cheeky tone of the black and white images, a single ink and the loose but sensitive rendering of the seal makes for a strong multi-dimensional brand character.
+The mix of custom typeface, its interesting letterforms and strong contrast of size in print—united by a consistent weight, all uppercase characters and a shared origin—the juxtaposition of tactile textured paper alongside the perceived quality and gloss of a silver and gold foil print finish, the cheeky tone of the black and white images, a single ink and the loose but sensitive rendering of the seal, makes for a distinctive multi-dimensional brand character.

 More brand identity work from Werklig: